davekirby/EFFProject/report/PROJ_KirbyD.md

 * fuzzybase.py contains one class, `FuzzyBase`.
 This is the base class for the classifier and reinforcement learning implementations and has methods for initialisation of the hyperparameters and logging of statistics, and for executing the `fuzzygp.ea_with_elitism_and_replacement` function to run the evolve/evaluate loop.
 It also has methods for saving and loading the state of the class and properties for returning the best performer from the current population, both as a PrimitiveTree and as a human-readable string.

-* fuzzyclassifier.py has a `FuzzyClassifier` class that inherits from `FuzzyBase` does classification in a manner consistent with scikit-learn classifiers.  it has two public methods in addition to those in the base class:
+* fuzzyclassifier.py has a `FuzzyClassifier` class that inherits from `FuzzyBase` and does classification in a manner consistent with scikit-learn classifiers.  it has two public methods in addition to those in the base class:
   * `fit` takes X and y parameters for the training data and ground truth classes and trains the classifier.
   * `predict` takes a X in the same format as it was trained on and predicts the classes.